 “Scientists can never ask why.
 They can only ask ‘what’ and ‘how.’
 But we know that the vibration in these receptors mediates, or leads, to the whole organism feeling bliss.
 And then I talk in the book about how that endorphin vibration is really the bliss of union and divine union.”

 So when we create that kind of resonance internally, we are in line with that divine self.
 True bliss represents an optimal state of functioning.
 “This state is the natural function, but our society interferes.
 You don’t have to teach this to native peoples.
 Most of us have lost touch with that reality.
 Most of us seem to be locked in a grim struggle constantly rushing off to the next thing.
 So while it may be natural to be in bliss, we have to learn again to feel our natural state of bliss, to feel the spiritual nature of everything around us, every moment.
 This doesn’t have to do with church.
 It doesn’t have to do with whether you were bad or good.
 It’s about feeling good.”

 Faced with an uphill struggle to finish the Peptide “T”-based vaccine, test it, and get it manufactured, Pert is committed to sticking with acting from that bliss of goodness.
 It is leading to great improvements in her family and personal life as well as her work with AIDS.
 Just after our interview Pert released an important two page précis at the request of the Global Aids Alliance outlining a path to cure AIDS, a breakthrough opportunity.
 Why now?
 “I’m into trust and surrender, believing that God is just not going to give me this enormous invention without giving me the wherewithal to carry it through.”

-Candace Pert is the Scientific Director at RAPID Pharmaceuticals and a member of the Advisory Board of Six Seconds EQ Network (www.6seconds.org).
-Her new book is Everything You Need to Know to Feel Go(o)d, her web site is www.candacepert.com
+Candace Pert was the Scientific Director at RAPID Pharmaceuticals and a member of the Advisory Board of Six Seconds EQ Network (www.6seconds.org).
+Her book is Everything You Need to Know to Feel Go(o)d, her web site is www.candacepert.com